-In the present protocol, global thresholding was performed manually to segment individual 16-bit images.
+In the present protocol, global thresholding was performed manually to segment individual, 16-bit z-stack images.
 Although algorithmic methods have advantages over manual, including elimination of user intervention13,22 and reduced time spent on image-processing (especially for large data sets)25, they do not account for the wide characteristic variability of images from heterogenous samples, as observed among P. aeruginosa isolates26-28.
 Previous work suggests that to numerically correlate biofilm activity with architectural changes, it is necessary to threshold images in a way that emulate biofilm heterogeneity 29,30.
 Available algorithms in ImageJ for thresholding are considered less suitable given their inconsistencies with expert-determined values30, and technological limitations, including an inability to segment discrete geometric properties22.
 These algorithms are also limited because very few studies have evaluated their strengths and weaknesses with respect to manual operations.
 Without a consensus on the best algorithm for thresholding, manual eye-based methods in ImageJ remain most suitable13,17.

 Apart from thresholding, CVF is another segmentation process that can be used to remove additional background noise from three-dimensional biofilm images (e.g., planktonic elements that are not attached to the biofilm structure).
 However, when analyzing early biofilms, utilizing CVF runs the risk of generating null or unexpectedly low COMSTAT outputs because the function assumes that all biofilms grow in a connected fashion from the substratum31.
 A biofilm may consist of spatial structures, such as voids or channels filled with fluids and floating cells32,33, which CVF inaccurately excludes from the analysis.
-In the study described herein, de-selection of CVF is important, especially because COMSTAT is performed to quantify the remaining planktonic cells/colonies post antimicrobial treatment.
+In the study described herein, de-selection of CVF is important, especially because COMSTAT is performed to quantify the remaining planktonic cells/colonies post-antimicrobial treatment.
 Similarly, under certain conditions, different bacterial strains produce very thin areas within the biofilm that are undetected by the CVF feature due to the set voxel depth16 (in this case, 0.3 μm), and are subsequently removed from the analysis.
 Therefore, the present study de-selects CVF to prevent null outputs or undercalculations of biomass.

 A final critical step of the protocol involves selecting quantitative analysis functions that best represent morphological changes to biofilm architecture.
-Here, biomass, thickness distribution, and surface area are assessed.
+Here, biomass, thickness distribution, and surface area are selected.
 COMSTAT parameters that quantify biomass and thickness are widely used in studies that describe structural changes to P. aeruginosa biofilms8-11,14,27.
 Although less frequently interpreted, surface-to-biovolume ratio (among the surface area outputs) is found herein to be most effective in quantifying aggregation—an important mechanism of antimicrobial resistance, preventing anti-infective agents from penetrating the full depth of biofilms5.
 This observation is consistent with previous work, which determined a negative correlation of surface-to-biovolume ratio to be indicative of densely clustered bacterial cells34,35.
 Furthermore, a closely related study reported a 2.6-fold higher surface-to-biovolume ratio among flat formed, undifferentiated PA01 biofilms compared to an overproducing-Psl strain, which visually formed aggregates described as hyper-biofilm structures36.
 Notably, because of the inherent complexity of biofilms, it is typical to generate variable COMSTAT results, regardless of chosen analysis function and even if experimental conditions are kept constant.
 Therefore, all quantitative measurements of CLSM images should be performed with a minimum of 3 biological replicates and a consistent number of z-stack images per condition, accompanied by statistical analysis.